yeehaa123/elab/kiem/research_interest_Thomas.md

 ##Research interests

-- understand how technical / technological knowledge has been and is formally and informally acquired
+- understand how technical / technological knowledge has been and is formally and informally acquired (e.g. user manuals)
 - thus what is the difference between lab, workshop, classroom?
 - the tension between online and offline learning and what is a lab?
 - which kind of virtual and physical environments encourage the process of gaining technical / technological knowledge?